SerkanToraman/Number-Guesser-Udemy-Lesson/README.md

 # Number-Guesser-Udemy-Lesson

-This project is completed with the help of Udemy Lecture by Brad Traversy.
+This project is completed with the help of an Udemy Lecture by Brad Traversy.

 /*